Dorina Böczögő: 2009–2011

 Böczögő won the 2009 Hungarian national all-around title with a 55.700, more than 3.5 points better than second-place Laura Gombás.
 She won the national titles on vault, uneven bars, and balance beam, and she won silver on floor behind Tünde Csillag.
 In November, she competed at the Osijek World Cup, where she finished seventh on vault, fifth on uneven bars, and sixth on floor.
 At the 2009 World Championships, Böczögő finished 30th in the all-around qualification with a 51.750.

 In 2010, Böczögő competed on vault, uneven bars, and floor at the European Championships to help the Hungarian team finish twelfth.
 In September, she competed at the Ghent World Cup finishing fifth on uneven bars and seventh on floor.

 2012–13

 At the 2012 Artistic Gymnastics Olympic Test Event, Böczögő and Gombás both qualified to represent Hungary at the 2012 Summer Olympics.
 However, only one of them could compete, and the NOC decided to send Böczögő.
 At the 2012 Summer Olympics, Böczögő finished 49th in the all-around with a 50.599.

 Böczögő competed at the 2013 European Championships where she placed 22nd in the all-around competition.
 She next competed at the 2013 Summer Universiade where she placed 9th in the all-around.

+She was unable to compete at the 2016 Olympics, as Hungary only qualified one athlete and Zsófia Kovács had achieved better results.
+Böczögő was injured for most of 2017.
+She won the Hungarian national title in 2018.

 2020-2022

 She was a member of the team who won bronze at the 2020 European Championships.
+This was the first ever medal for Hungary in the team event.
+She was Hungarian champion in 2021.
 In 2022, she won gold on floor exercise at the World Cup of Cairo, silver at World Cup of Baku, and at the World Cup of Doha.
 She ranked first overall in the floor exercise in the 2022 World Cup series.
+She achieved this despite also coaching Csenge Bácskay while training.